 Her research interests include: interdisciplinary research on social, ethical and legal aspects of the life sciences; reproductive and genetic technologies; the socio-ethical aspects of the provision of human tissue for research, and the relationship between states, families and medicine with a focus on assisted conception.

-Erica Haimes is Professor of Sociology in the School of Geography, Politics and Sociology, University of Newcastle and is also Executive Director of the PEALS (Policy, Ethics and Life Sciences) Research Centre.
+Erica Haimes is Emeritus Professor of Sociology in the School of Geography, Politics and Sociology, University of Newcastle and is also a member of the PEALS (Policy, Ethics and Life Sciences) Research Centre.

 Founding Executive Director, PEALS Research Centre (1998-2008)

 (i) interdisciplinary research on social, ethical and legal aspects of the life sciences;

 (ii) socio-ethical aspects of reproductive and genetic technologies;

 (iii) the socio-ethical aspects of the provision of human tissue for research;

 (iv) the relationship between states, families and medicine with a focus on assisted conception.